Menu

 Possible Defenses to Cleveland Weapons Charges

-There are many potential defenses to weapons charges in Cleveland.
-Your attorney will carefully research the details of your case in order to determine if the following arguments can be made:
+Your criminal defense attorney will carefully research the details of your case to determine if the following arguments can be made:

 • Your weapon was used in defense of yourself or your property.